Original, and Small by Choice

 While our chapter is steeped in tradition, it is not constrained by it.

-Over the past few years, our alumni leadership spent countless hours re-imagining what our chapter could and should be given the opportunity to start from a clean slate.
+Over the past few years, our alumni leadership spent countless hours re-imagining what our chapter could and should be going forward.
 Our Mission Statement and Principles were articulated.
 A strategic plan was created.
-New member orientation was completely re-vamped.
+New member orientation was re-vamped.
 The overall undergraduate brother program was re-evaluated.
 A major fundraising campaign was launched.

-While we take pride in our rich past, we are more focused on our exciting present.
-Our chapter now returns to campus better, stronger, and prepared to set the standard for what a modern Ivy League fraternity can be.
+While we take pride in our rich past, we are more focused on our exciting present: better, stronger, and prepared to set the standard for what a modern Ivy League fraternity can be.